Iskandeur/CPTS/Notes/Metasploit Framework (MSF).md

 LHOST => tun0
 ```

 Once we have both options set, we can start the exploitation.
-However, before we run the script, we can run a check to ensure the server is vulnerable:
+However, before we run the script, we can run a `check` to ensure the server is vulnerable:

-Public Exploits

 ```shell-session
 msf6 exploit(windows/smb/ms17_010_psexec) > check